 Mixing the dough

 - Soft butter: it's important to have it at the right temperature so it mixes well with the rest of the ingredients.
 Soft or room temperature does not mean melted or almost melted.
-The butter should be soft but rather cool (image 1) and not too shiny on the brink of melting.
+The butter should be soft but rather cool and not too shiny on the brink of melting.

-- Add flavorings: both lemon juice and lemon zest are added to the butter mixture (image 3) to give it as much lemon flavor as you want.
+- Add flavorings: both lemon juice and lemon zest are added to the butter mixture to give it as much lemon flavor as you want.
 If you want a deeper flavor, use some pure lemon extract, maybe ¼ teaspoon, in addition to the fresh lemon.

 Rolling and cutting

-- Cold dough: always start with a cold dough and a lightly floured surface (image 7).
+- Cold dough: always start with a cold dough and a lightly floured surface

 How thick should you roll the cookie dough?
 I recommend around ¼ inch, no more than that.

-Cold dough: if you took too long to roll and cut and the dough lost too much temperature, or you have something else in the oven, put the baking sheet in the refrigerator while you wait.
+- Cold dough: if you took too long to roll and cut and the dough lost too much temperature, or you have something else in the oven, put the baking sheet in the refrigerator while you wait.
 Cold shortbread cookies into a preheated oven, that's what you want to do.

-- Lemon glaze: we use lemon juice, of course, because we're making lemon cookies and it will give them an extra citrus boost.
+- Lemon glaze: we use lemon juice, of course, because we're making lemon cookies, and it will give them an extra citrus boost.

-- Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+This will make the process so much easier.

-- Baking time: keep in mind that all ovens and pans are different, even if they look the same or very similar.
+- Baking time: consider that all ovens and pans are different, even if they look similar.
 The baking time in my recipes is as accurate as it can be, but it might take you more or less time.
-You can use a thermometer that is placed inside the oven (like the OXO oven thermometer) to check that your oven is at the right temperature.
+You can use a thermometer(like the OXO oven thermometer) to check that your oven is at the right temperature.
 I recommend you keep track of how your oven works and what tiny details you might need to adjust.

 - Refrigeration time: it's essential that you refrigerate the dough for 1 hour (at least) before rolling and baking.
 It will help the cookies keep their shape and achieve that 'short' quality that will make them snap when you bite them.